 I had a new apartment at 122 Mt.
 Auburn St., Harvard Square.
 Jim Parry had moved into a larger apartment at the same address and offered me his old place.
 Ed Hood had the third apartment on the ground flood of 122 Mt.
 Auburn St, along with me and Jim.
 You will remember Ed as the star of Warhol’s My Hustler.
 He also had a prominent part in Chelsea Girls.
-Ed had moved from New York, first to the University of Minnesota, and then to Cambridge in 1969 to enter a Ph.
+Ed had moved from the University of Minnesota to Cambridge in 1958 to enter a Ph.
 D. program in the English Department at Harvard, but by 1971, when I met him, he had been expelled, his academic career curtailed by a bust for shoplifting in the Harvard Coop.

 122 Mt.
 Auburn Street, across the street from the Blue Parrot and the Club Casablanca, was one entrance into the vast, decrepit Craigie Hall, which also had entrances on University Road.
 During the Gilded Age Craigie Hall had provided spacious quarters with indoor toilets, running hot water and central heat for Harvard men when the on-campus accommodations in Harvard Yard had none of these.
 But that was long ago, and there were no more servants, smoking jackets or indoor lacrosse games, as all the Harvard undergraduates had moved back on campus after the creation of a new residence hall system in the 1930’s.
 There were several WBCN-related figures in residence in Craigie Hall.
 Peter Wolf (former WBCN DJ and singer in the J. Geils Band); Charles Giuliano, music critic at the Boston Phoenix,, who lived in a basement apartment at 4 University Road, where he continually broke down interior walls and expanded toward the dank interior; and others.